Lucy Northeast

 Click here to email

-Nicholas particularly enjoys details-heavy cases involving multiple sources of circumstantial and expert evidence.
-He has conducted cases involving cell site analysis, voice comparison evidence and DNA/fingerprints.
-Nicholas enjoys researching and arguing unusual points of law.
+Whether prosecuting or defending, Nicholas particularly enjoys cases involving organised criminality and multiple sources of circumstantial and expert evidence.
+He has conducted cases involving cell site evidence, voice comparison evidence and DNA/fingerprints.
+He is often asked to provide pre-charge advice on complicated cases.

 Nicholas regularly conducts cases involving vulnerable defendants and witnesses.
 He has presented and challenged expert psychiatric evidence in various contexts, including ‘fitness to plead’ and ‘did he do the act’ hearings.

-Nicholas is a CPS Grade 3 prosecutor and has been instructed as a led prosecution junior in large-scale conspiracies.
-Nicholas has a thorough understanding of the CPIA disclosure regime and has been instructed as disclosure junior in serious cases.
-In that role, he has advised on disclosure in the context of covert investigations, agreements under Section 74 of the Sentencing Act 2020, modern day slavery defences and joint enterprise murder.
+Nicholas has a thorough understanding of the CPIA disclosure regime and has been instructed as disclosure junior in cases involving covert investigations, agreements under Section 74 of the Sentencing Act 2020 and joint enterprise murder.

 Nicholas previously worked in financial services and has a particular interest in fraud and financial crime.
-He is currently instructed as led prosecution junior in a conspiracy to evade import duty (investigated by HMRC) and has previously been instructed by the Insolvency Service.
-He has experience in making and responding to applications under various sections of the Proceeds of Crime Act 2002.
+He has made and responded to applications under various sections of the Proceeds of Crime Act 2002.

 Nicholas is a contributing author to Practical Advocacy in the Crown Court (2020) and A Practical Approach to Road Traffic Law (2023).

-Led prosecution junior in a large-scale conspiracy to evade import duty on tobacco.
+led prosecution junior in a large-scale conspiracy to evade the duty payable on tobacco.
 Investigated by HMRC.
+12 defendants charged, followed by a 9 week trial.

 R v AS et al (2024)

-Disclosure junior in prosecution of one adult and four youth defendants for a joint enterprise murder of two teenagers
+disclosure junior in the prosecution of one adult and four youths for the joint enterprise murder of two teenagers.

 R v CM et al (2024)